Episodic memory

 [Procedural memory that may help right now], alongside body state, projects, faculty, etc. So the model sees “here is know-how that might apply to this exchange” without flooding the system prompt.

-The entity can also manage skills deliberately:
+The entity can also manage skills deliberately:| Tool | Role |

 list_skills | List all skills, or filter by a substring match on name/content. |